Installation

 The DLSE firmware is distributed as a set of binary files - one set per supported chip (C3, C5, C6).
 Each set contains all the firmware partitions needed to fully program the ESP32.

 By default, a freshly flashed ESP32 starts in **TRIAL** license mode, which cuts the MAVLink connection after 10 minutes.
 This is sufficient for initial setup and bench testing, but you will need to obtain a proper license before using the device in a show.
-See [License](https://dronebridge.gitbook.io/docs/dronebridge-for-esp32-drone-light-show-edition/license).
+Register at [drone-bridge.com/dlse](https://drone-bridge.com/dlse/), buy license credits, and then activate each ESP32 individually.
+See [License](/docs/dronebridge-for-esp32-drone-light-show-edition/license.md).

 ## Flashing Methods